holli/referer_tracking/README.md

   - @user.tracking_update_status('active') if @user.login_count > 10 && @user.blog_posts.count > 1
 ```

 Later you can query how specific objects were made.
 It will let you know how did the user end up in your page and where did he create the object.
+This gem helps you to save data.
+But you still have to do the queries scripts yourself.

 **How about last 100 objects with information about first pages (landing pages) and their flow**